HOFT:NASDAQHooker Furnishings Corporation Analysis

 Key Factors

-- Attractive dividend yield with low payout ratio
+- high dividend yield with a very low payout ratio suggests sustainable income

 Long Term